Table of Contents

 - Cocker Spaniel

 - Great Pyrenees

 Dogs need to sleep to gain all that energy they use to protect and love us unconditionally the way that they do.

-The Bottom Line
+How Much Do Dogs Sleep: The Bottom Line

-They have less deep REM sleep time, which means they get to rest less, thus will require more time to sleep and allow their brains to recharge.
+They have less deep REM sleep time, which means they get to rest less, thus requiring more sleep time and allowing their brains to recharge.

-Many factors will impact the number of sleep hours, such as dog's age, breed, size, activity levels, diet and environment.
+Many factors will impact the number of sleep hours, such as the dog's age, breed, size, activity levels, diet, and environment.

-If your pup is usually sleeping 12 hours a day, and is suddenly sleeping 18 hours daily, you may need to consult with a veterinarian.
+If your pup is usually sleeping 12 hours a day and is suddenly sleeping 18 hours daily, you may need to consult with a veterinarian.